HaseebManzoor6/vimrc/README.md

 **VIMRC**

 This is my (Neo)Vim setup.
+Tested on Windows and Ubuntu.
+I recommend NeoVim for Windows, as Vim doesn't support mouse and has a few visual bugs on Windows terminal.

 **FEATURES**
-- Easy terminal windows with :T
-- Quick compile/run several filetypes with :P
+- Quick compile/run command, which supports many filetypes
 - Templates when creating new files, based on their extension
-- (WIP) Custom StatusLine
+- Custom StatusLine, which can be customized per colorscheme
+- Some window management shortcuts, such as :T for a terminal split